ciromattia/kcc/README.md

 Simply drag and drop your files/folders into the KCC window, adjust your settings (hover over each option to see details in a tooltip), and hit convert to create ereader optimized files.
-You can change the default output directory by holding `Shift` while clicking the convert button.
 Then just drag and drop the generated output files onto your device's documents folder via USB.
-If you are on macOS and use a 2022+ Kindle, you may need to use Amazon USB File Manager for Mac.
+If you are on macOS and use a 2022+ Kindle, you may need to use Amazon USB File Manager for Mac or OpenMTP.

 YouTube tutorial (please subscribe): https://www.youtube.com/watch?v=QQ6zJcMF2Iw